livseibert5/SlogoParser/doc/plan/DESIGN_PLAN.md

 should have without including any behavior.

 Back End External
-The back end external will API will contain the parse function so that the front end can pass a String containing the command to the back end to be handled.
+The back end external API will contain the parse function so that the front end can pass a String containing the command to the back end to be handled.

 parse(String command)
 getParserResult()
+getVariables()
+getTurtle()
+getUserCommands()
+setLanguage(String language)

 One way that we thought about returning the command to the front end was as a String.
 This String would contain the result of parsing and executing the command on the back end and would then be displayed in the